bhamrick/precision_system/README.md

 * 5♣️ To play
 * 5♦️ To play
 * 2NT! and 3♦️! are ON in competition.

+## After 2♥️/2♠️

+Here M refers to the opened major and X refers to any other suit.
+A feature is generally an ace or king, and never shortage.
+The meanings of maximum and minimum are left unspecified but adding a king to a maximum should take it outside of the preempt range, either to pass in hopes of a better constructive auction or to a one level opening.

+* New suits natural and forcing
+* 2NT!
+Artificial inquiry, invitational or better.
+Note that because of the light preempting style an invitational hand needs to be quite strong.
+This can also be used for investigating slam and is often better suited for that purpose as you can safely sign off in 4M after any sequence of bids.
+    * 3♣️!
+Any minimum
+        * 3♦️!
+Asks for more clarification
+            * 3M!
+Nonvul: 5 card suit, Vulnerable: No outside feature
+            * 3X!
+6 card suit and feature in the bid suit.
+    * 3M!
+Maximum, Nonvul: 5 card suit, Vulnerable: No outside feature and generally has a shortage.
+    * 3X!
+Maximum, 6 card suit and feature in the bid suit.
+    * 3NT!
+Maximum, 6 card suit and no outside feature.
+If vulnerable, also denies shortage.
+* 2NT is ON in competition if available.

 ## After 2NT or 1♣️!-1♦️!-2NT